A

 Tim Michiels

-Tim Michiels is a structural engineer, designer and preservationist.
-He is an Adjunct Assistant Professor at Columbia GSAPP and works as a project manager at Old Structures Engineering in New York.
-Tim received his PhD in Structural Engineering from Princeton University (NJ, USA), where his research focused on the structural analysis of historic buildings and on developing design methods for vaulted shell structures in earthquake areas.
+Tim received his PhD in Structural Engineering from Princeton University (NJ, USA), where he worked on the structural analysis of historic buildings and on developing design methods for vaulted structures in seismic areas.
 He also holds a Master’s in Conservation of Monuments and Sites from the Raymond Lemaire International Center for Conservation (Belgium) and a Master’s in Civil Engineering from K.U.
 Leuven (Belgium).

 Courses